Memorable Manitobans: Joseph Duncan “Joe” Robertson (1913-2007)

-Born and raised on the family farm in the Fork River area, son of Jack and Violet Robertson, at the age of 14 he went to Moose Lake to trap with his father and brother from 1927 to 1937.
-From 1937 to 1943 he operated a fur trading store at Cedar Lake and a fish-buying shed at Moose Lake, then worked for the provincial government.
-He served as a Corporal in the Canadian Air Force from 1943 to 1946.
-Upon returning from his war service, he joined the Manitoba Government and had a distinguished career in the Conservation Branch of the Department of Natural Resources until he retired as Regional Supervisor for the Western Region of Manitoba in 1976.
+Born on the family farm in the Fork River area on 8 August 1913, son of John Dunbar “Jack” Robertson (1873-?) and Violet Hunter (1884-1966), at the age of 14 he went to Moose Lake to trap with his father and brother from 1927 to 1937.
+He operated a fur trading store at Cedar Lake and a fish-buying shed at Moose Lake from 1937 to 1943, then he served in the Royal Canadian Air Force from 1943 to 1946.
+Upon returning from military service, he joined the Manitoba Government and had a distinguished career in the Conservation Branch of the Department of Natural Resources, serving at Cranberry Portage, Winnipeg, Brandon, and Dauphin (1967-1976).
+In 1976, he retired as Regional Supervisor for the Western Region of Manitoba.

 Obituary, Winnipeg Free Press, 22 October 2007.

 This page was prepared by Gordon Goldsborough.